TuxTechie/SmallScriptHub/README.md

-# Password Generator
+# Password Manager

-A simple yet powerful Password Generator that creates strong, secure passwords to ensure your online accounts remain protected.
-This application generates passwords with varying lengths and complexities to suit different security needs and stores the credentials with clear labels for better management.
+A simple yet powerful Password Manager that generates and securely stores strong passwords to ensure your online accounts remain protected.
+This application not only creates passwords of varying lengths and complexities to suit different security needs but also organizes and labels the stored credentials for better management and retrieval.

 ## Features
 - Generate Small Password (8 characters)